Tainted\\Coders

 Asset handles

-The Asset<T> and AssetServer resources both give these handles back to us when we ask them to load something.
-These handles can be cloned as strong or weak and will be counted by the Asset<T> resource.
+The Asset<T> and AssetServer resources both give us back a Handle<T> when we ask them to load something.

 When all strong handles have been removed then the asset is also removed and unloaded from memory.
 So to keep our assets loaded they must be referenced by at least on Component or Resource.